KohaILS/koha-manual-zh-cn/source/circulation.rst

-At the bottom of the page there is a summary of the patron's current checked out items along with the due date (and time if the item is an hourly loan), items checked out today will appear at the top.
+At the bottom of the page there is a summary of the patron's current checked out items along with the due date (and time if the item is an hourly loan).
+Items checked out today will appear at the top.

     **Note**